Contact us: 01935 850555

 Extra Curricular Activity

-After 3.30pm children are looked after in late room where they enjoy a range of activities including gardening, arts and crafts or enjoy relaxing with a dvd, stories or quiet play for those children that are needing a rest.
+After 3.30pm children are looked after in late room where they enjoy a range of activities including gardening, arts and crafts or enjoy relaxing with a dvd, stories or quiet play.